 Staged Bilateral Knee Replacement

-Despite the risks and challenges of undergoing a double knee replacement, both simultaneous and staged knee replacements offer a 95 percent success rate over 15 years.
-If you think you might be a candidate for a double knee procedure, consult with your doctor and discuss your options.
+Despite the risks and challenges of undergoing double knee replacement surgery, both simultaneous and staged knee replacements are often successful.
+If you think you might be a candidate for a double knee replacement procedure, talk to your doctor and discuss your options.